joelparkerhenderson/demo-shopping-cart-exercise-with-ruby/README.md

 * We favor test driven development (TDD) which writes a test and runs the test to prove it fails, then implements the logic and runs the test to prove it succeeds.

-* We favor Ruby Minitest test style with `assert()`, rather than Minitest spec style with `expect()`, because the test style tends to be faster to write and clearer to refactor as needed.
+* We favor Ruby Minitest test style with `assert()`, rather than Minitest spec style with `expect()`, because the test style tends to be faster to write, clearer to document, and more effective to refactor as needed.

 ## Exercise 1: Shopping cart

 Build a shopping cart checkout system for a shop that sells apples and oranges.

-* Apples cost 60 cents.
+* Apples cost 60 cents each.

-* Oranges cost 25 cents.
+* Oranges cost 25 cents each.

 Build a checkout system which takes a cart of items scanned at the till and outputs the total cost.